Eikoh Hosoe: Relationship with Mishima

 In 1970 Hosoe had decided to republish the collection of photographs shot with Mishima as a new, international edition.
 This new edition was to be designed by Tadanori Yokoo.
 Scheduled for November, the release was postponed when Yokoo was involved in a car accident.
-Shortly after, on November 25, the "Mishima Incident" occurred, ending with Mishima's ritual suicide by seppuku in 1970.
+Shortly after, on 25 November, the "Mishima Incident" occurred, ending with Mishima's ritual suicide by seppuku in 1970.
 Hosoe has noted that he did notice some unusual things at this time, such as the early completion and delivery of Mishima's preface for Hosoe's forthcoming collection Hōyō (Embrace), although Mishima's suicide came as a complete surprised to his friend Hosoe.

 Hosoe halted work on the second edition of Killed by Roses, unsure of how it would be received in the immediate aftermath of Mishima's spectacular suicide.
 A significant reason was that he did not want to appear to be taking advantage of Mishima's death for his personal gain.
 However, Mishima widow, Yōko Mishima, persuaded him to go ahead with the planned release, noting that her late husband had been eagerly anticipating its release.
 The edition was published in January 1971 by Shūeisha International.
 Hosoe has since expressed uneasiness about being too closely associated with Mishima and his legacy, although his works with the writer comprise an enduring aspect of the photographer's legacy.

 Later work and achievements

 While Hosoe is often associated with Hijikata and Mishima for the influential, collaborative works he produced with them, he also photographed many of his other artist-friends.
 These include Simon Yotsuya, a cross-dressing dollmaker, and Kazuo Ohno, a Butoh dance collaborator with Hijikata who developed his own idiosyncratic style and performed until his death at age 103.
 One photograph captures Ohno, no longer mobile in his old age, dancing with his hands while seated in his wheelchair.

 1992 saw a 30-year retrospective "Eikoh Hosoe: Meta" at San Diego's Museum of Photographic Arts.
 The nineties also saw other activities of Hosoe in America, such as conducting photography workshops in various places that focused on the nude model.
 His own work from this includes the series Luna Rossa (2000), which was photographed in Alaska, Colorado, and upstate New York.
 The work is notable for its utilization of darkroom techniques such as solarization and masking that produce effects of an intensity atypical of his previous work.

-Hosoe has been the director of the Kiyosato Museum of Photographic Arts (Kiyosato, Yamanashi) since its opening in 1995.
+Hosoe was the director of the Kiyosato Museum of Photographic Arts (Kiyosato, Yamanashi) from the time of its opening in 1995.
 The Museum held a retrospective of his photographs in 2021.
 In 2002 he was given a Special Award from the Photographic Society of Japan.
 He was awarded The Royal Photographic Society's Special 150th Anniversary Medal and Honorary Fellowship (HonFRPS) in recognition of a sustained, significant contribution to the art of photography in 2003.